 The bands enumerated in the Rolling Stone list comprise no fewer than 13 different and distinct genres,[i] only a few of which could be accurately placed under the “Punk Rock” umbrella.
 As a student and adherent of these musical stages, I can tell you that they were, indeed, all distinct movements; lines may have blurred to a small degree, but this blurring was significantly less then you might presume.
 If you’re a listener, a musician, or a journo who pays attention, you pretty much know that it’s a rather grand stretch to call Sonic Youth or Devo punk bands, even if Sonic Youth figures prominently in The Year Punk Broke.
 Please don’t base any understanding of punk on that doc BTW – its focus year is a full decade and a half after punk actually broke, which should give you an idea as to the veracity of its claims.

 Now, let’s address the very first line of the piece: “Punk rock started in 1976 on New York’s Bowery…” I am sure the Sex Pistols, who performed for the first time in London in November 1975, would be very surprised to hear that.
-By the way, The Sex Pistols were created as a marketing gimmick to cash in on the punk movement in order to sell Sex Jeans.
-Just they actually got a bunch of punk kids who weren’t listening so jokes on them.
+By the way, The Sex Pistols were created as a marketing gimmick in order to sell Sex Jeans.
+Except Sex Jeans actually got a bunch of punk kids who weren’t listening and were gonna do their own thing anyways, so jokes on them.

 Anointing the Bowery circa ’76 as the birthplace of punk is inaccurate and misleading.
 Yes, the magnificent rumblings of art and revolution in the mid-’70s Bowery Necropolis are fundamental to Punk’s origin story, but putting such a specific pin on the date/location is, well, more ignorant than an Ignorant Lives Matter protest led by Ignorant Jock McIgnorant, winner of the 1988 Mr. Ignorant Universe contest.
 Suffice to say: bands like the Pistols, the Damned, the Stranglers, and the Saints (to name just four) were up and running before they played in NYC.